Vodafone España

-Vodafone España offers GSM900/1800 MHz (2G), UMTS (3G), HSDPA (3.5G) and 4G LTE services in Spain.
+The company offers GSM900/1800 MHz (2G), UMTS (3G), HSDPA (3.5G) and 4G LTE services in Spain.

+History

+In 2007, Vodafone acquired the Spanish operations of Tele2, and subsequently acquired the cable operator ONO in 2014.

-In January 2019, Vodafone Spain reported, through a statement to the workers' representatives, the opening of a collective dismissal procedure "for economic, productive and organizational reasons" that would affect a maximum of 1,200 employees, on 23, 5% of the workforce.
+In January 2019, it reported, through a statement to the workers' representatives, the opening of a collective dismissal procedure "for economic, productive and organizational reasons" that would affect a maximum of 1,200 employees, on 23, 5% of the workforce.
 In May 2019, Vodafone Spain announced the launch of 5G technology in the summer in cities such as Madrid, Barcelona, Bilbao, Malaga, Seville and Valencia.

+In October 2023, Vodafone Group plc reported that it has begun the process of selling its Spanish division to the British private equity firm Zegona Communications, which was concluded on May 31, 2024.

 Marketing

 Its motto was Es tu momento.
 Es Vodafone.
 (It's your moment.
 It's Vodafone.).
-Its formers slogand was Vodafone's previous global slogan, "Power to you".
+Its former slogan was Vodafone's previous global slogan, "Power to you".
 And "El Futuro Es Apasionante.
 Ready?".
 (The Future is Exciting.
 Ready?).
 Its current slogan is Vodafone's current global slogan, "Together we can".